sriramsathwik59/sriramsathwik59/README.md

 ## 👨‍💻 About Me

-- 🎓 Currently pursuing my Master's in Data Science at [Your University Name].
+- 🎓 Currently pursuing my Master's in Data Science at The George Washington Univerity.
 - 🌟 Experienced in **Python**, **AWS Services**, and **AI/ML projects**.
 - 🤝 Open to collaboration on innovative projects in **AI**, **Cloud Computing**, and **Web Development**.
 - 💡 Currently exploring **Linux for DevOps**, Flask-based chatbots, and **AI healthcare solutions**.